 Validation doesn’t have to feel awkward.
 It can be a simple “I understand why you feel that way” to empathize with hurt feelings.
 Or “good going!” to recognize an achievement.
 Small words of encouragement can go a long way in building your teen’s sense of self-worth.

-3. Teach financial lessons early
+3. Teach financial lessons early and often

 4. Offer support, even when you don’t agree

-5. Walk the walk
+5. Walk the talk